portableant/museologi.st/photogrammetry/anu-classics.md

 In 2017, I was invited by the Digital Humanities scholars of ANU Canberra, to be RHSA visiting scholar to their department.
 Unfortunately, due to redundancy at the British Museum, I could not take this up.
-Upon moving to the Fitzwilliam Museum, I managed to go in 2019 for a 4 week stint, which was extremely productive.
+Upon moving to the Fitzwilliam Museum, I managed to go in 2019 for a 4-week stint, which was extremely productive.

 As part of the time spent with Terhi Nurmikko Fuller and Katrina Grant, I worked with the ANU scholars and students to create 3D scans in the Classics museum.